christianityorigins/website/blog/_posts/2015-05-02-revisionist-history.md

     (meaning Romanus, or Roman).
 Most of the "new History" that we accept as fact today was created by the Church Fathers, Jesuits (including all non-European history), and Joseph Justus Scaliger.

+The Colosseum was built in the 16th century.
+- The first sketch of the Colosseum appears in 1499 by a student of Bramante.
+No medieval sources mention it.
+- The "ancient" Roman concrete recipe was rediscovered in 1414 by Poggio Bracciolini—the same forger who "found" Livy’s lost books.

 Sir Isaac Newton, in his book "The Chronology of Ancient Kingdoms
     Amended" (1728), claimed that 711 years were added to our calender, and that history was retrofitted to the bible.
 Anatoly Fomenko